Cambridge, UK Guide

 1 hour 15 minutes by train Britain's oldest recorded town, Colchester is steeped in history.
 Explore Colchester Castle, built on the foundations of a Roman temple, wander along the Roman walls, and discover the town's many museums and historical sites.
 It's a fascinating journey through time.

-1 hour 30 minutes by train Just a short hop from Cambridge, Ely is dominated by its magnificent cathedral, a beacon on the flat Fenland landscape.
-Explore the historic Oliver Cromwell's House, wander through the charming streets, and enjoy the riverside views.
-Ely offers a delightful blend of history, architecture, and peaceful scenery.
+1 hour 30 minutes by train Just a stone's throw from Cambridge, Ely is dominated by its magnificent cathedral, a beacon visible for miles across the flat fenland landscape.
+Explore the charming market town, wander along the river, and delve into the history of Oliver Cromwell's House.
+It's a perfect blend of history and tranquility.

 50 minutes by train from Cambridge Colchester, Britain's oldest recorded town, boasts a rich Roman history and a fascinating heritage.
 Explore Colchester Castle, visit the Hollytrees Museum, and wander through the charming Dutch Quarter.

-40 minutes by train from Cambridge Bury St Edmunds boasts a rich history, centered around the ruins of the Abbey of St Edmund, one of the most important medieval monasteries in England.
+1 hour 30 minutes by train Bury St Edmunds boasts a rich history, centered around the ruins of the Abbey of St Edmund, one of the most important medieval monasteries in England.
 Explore the beautiful Abbey Gardens, discover the charming town center with its Georgian architecture, and visit the Greene King Brewery for a taste of local brewing heritage.

 40 minutes by train Just a short hop from Cambridge, Ely is dominated by its magnificent cathedral, affectionately known as "The Ship of the Fens."
 Explore the historic Oliver Cromwell's House, wander along the picturesque riverside, and enjoy the charming market town atmosphere.
 Ely offers a delightful blend of history, architecture, and peaceful scenery.